 - Infection Control Unit (ICU) The scope and total costs of the project remain unchanged, however the funding required from the Capital Programme as proposed in the 2011 Budget has increased from £1,537,000 to £2,500,000.
 The 2011 Budget assumed that £963,000 would be funded by a one off injection of money from a Special Fund administered by Health and Social Services (H&SS), however legal advice has indicated that the funds cannot be used for this project.
 These funds can however be utilised for The Limes refurbishment project (see below). - Outpatient Facilities Infection Control and Capacity, removed from the 2012 allocation, as the project will now be funded by a transfer from previous allocations. - Renal Dialysis Infection Control and Capacity, removed from the 2012 allocation, as the project will now be funded by a transfer from previous allocations. - Upgrade of Main Theatres Infection Control and Reliability: Review of the project has indicated a revised profile of spend.
 A portion of both 2012 and 2013 allocation will be deferred with the spend taking place in 2014. - Clinique Pinel Refurbishment H&SS have reviewed operational risks and have added this project to the programme.
 Clinique Pinel is a ward at St Saviours Hospital that provides assessment, treatment and respite for people suffering from mental health problems. - Tax Transformation and IT systems Following a review of system priorities, funding of £600,000 is recommended in 2012 for a change that will help to deliver CSR savings. - Phillip's Street Shaft This scheme is the final part of the St Helier Surface Water Link and Cavern project to provide an overflow connection for the Bath Street/Beresford Street area, thus reducing the risk of sewage flooding in the central areas of St Helier during times of heavy rainfall.
 The flash floods in Beresford Street and the surrounding areas (August 2010), and the opportunity to sink a shaft on the Ann Court site and connect to the Cavern before the Ann Court site is developed have altered the prioritisation of this project.
-The funding of this one-off project will be met from the funding returned to the Consolidated Fund from the underspend of the Fiscal Stimulus Programme.
+The funding of this one-off project will be met from funding returned to the Consolidated Fund. - P123/2011 Amd 10 Agreed additional funding of £1,768,000 for Clinique Pinel, using monies returned to the Consolidated Fund from unused Pandemic Flu allocation.